Scholz heads to China as Ukraine war, Taiwan tensions loom large

 Relations between China and Taiwan are fraught, meanwhile, with Beijing viewing the self-ruled democracy part of its territory, although Taiwan has had an independent government since 1949.

-China is Germany's most important trading partner and around a dozen managers of leading German firms are to join Scholz.
-He is also bringing Agriculture Minister Cem Özdemir, Transport Minister Volker Wissing and Environment Minister Steffi Lemke in his delegation.
+China is Germany's most important trading partner and around a dozen managers of leading German firms are to join Scholz, including

+the cjhief executives of carmakers Mercedes-Benz and BMW and of chemical company BASF.
+No one from Volkswagen, Europe's largest car manufacturer, is part of the delegation this time.

+Berlin's China strategy aims to reduce its economic dependency to avoid sudden economic shocks as when Moscow cut its gas supplies to Germany after launching the war in Ukraine.

 It is Scholz's second trip to China since he took office in late 2021, but he only spent a day there in November 2022 due to the pandemic.
 This three-day trip is longer than any other visit he has made to any single country on one trip as chancellor.